JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Una_aproximacion_al_universo_local_de_Nebadon.md

 The gray plane is the one that contains our galaxy, which is at coordinates (0,0,0).

-The units of measurement are kiloparsecs (1 kpsc = 3260 al).
+The units of measurement are kiloparsecs (1 kpsc = 3260 ly).

 If we look at the projection on the planes, the galaxies that are above our galactic plane are represented in green, and those that are below in blue.